dharmicksai/dbms-project/README.md

 2) mysql2
 3) ejs

+For all attributed in database definition use camel-case<br>
-Database defined in data.sql :
+Database is defined in data.sql<br>
 command : ```source data.sql```